enetheru/midi2input/README.md

 ```
 m2i --help
-m2i --config cfg/configua --script cfg/basic.lua
+m2i --config cfg/config --script cfg/basic.lua
-m2i --config cfg/configua --script cfg/basic.lua --verbose
+m2i --config cfg/config --script cfg/basic.lua --verbose
 ```

-If you are setting up a new device and using alsa, you have to connect the MIDI device to alsa :
+If you are setting up a new device and using ALSA, you have to connect the MIDI device to ALSA :

 * get the device name with

 ```
 aconnect -l